 - Lead Generation

-With these, you should be able to have full visibility into the performances of standard event goals and conversions.
-Click here to learn more about the lead generation with Facebook Lead Ads.
+With these, you should have complete visibility into the performances of standard event goals and conversions.
+Click here to learn more about lead generation with Facebook Lead Ads.

 - Purchase Event

 Technically, you don’t need to change the default columns to analyze purchase events, but it doesn’t paint the complete picture of your user’s journey through the sales funnel.
 Adding various new metrics to the columns can help you optimize your campaigns during each step.